philriris/m2m-bayesian/README.md

-# From the margins to the Mainstream: Code, Data, and Results
+# From the Margins to the Mainstream: Code, Data, and Results